 Feel better, Move better, Live better

-At Pillars of Wellness Burlington and Aldershot, we feel that the proper integration of physio therapeutic modalities, is essential for both treatment and for the prevention of injury.
-At Pillars of Wellness our physiotherapy team employs only qualified physiotherapists who are in good standing with their respective colleges.
+At Pillars of Wellness Burlington, in Aldershot, we feel that the proper integration of physio therapeutic modalities, is essential for both treatment and for the prevention of injury.
+Our physiotherapy services includes qualified physiotherapists who are in good standing with the College of Ontario.
 Our physiotherapists have thousands of hours of training and are extremely skilled in providing client centered care.
 Team members have gained valuable hands on experience working in conjunction with various disciplines including: cardio-respiratory, orthopedics, neurology, pediatrics, women’s health, seniors’ health, and sports.
 Our team members are well equated with how the body works and use their in depth clinical knowledge and specialized hands on skills to diagnose and treat lingering issues stemming from illness and injury.

 It is the mission of our physiotherapists to integrate client centered techniques to assist in restoring function, maximizing strength, flexibility, and movement, and improving aerobic conditioning.
 Specifically, the physiotherapist will design and implement a customized program for each person.
 By avoiding “cookie-cutter” approaches and taking into consideration each person’s individualized needs we can best assist our patients, including those beset by numerous issues including arthritis, diabetes, stroke, traumatic brain injuries, spinal cord injuries and a range of respiratory conditions.